Dear Ms. Stark,

 Lt.
 Colonel Tony Stryker is a ‘Bug Collector’ for the military, and business has never been better.
 Outbreaks of Ebola, Zika and Yellow Jack are all in a routine day’s work.
 His clandestine bioweapons program, disguised as a clinical drug trial, accidentally creates a deadly, new strain of flu.
 The emerging epidemic kills scores of children on a third world island that is already reeling from cholera and civil unrest.
 Stryker allies with the daughter of an aging shaman to avoid becoming ‘specimens’ of a Russian Biocontainment Force.
 He flees from his Soviet counterpart and his former lover into the sacred, subterranean ruins of the Taino in search of a cure.
 He must solve ancient petroglyph riddles if he is to prevent the virus' spread into a global pandemic and prevent the Russians from recovering a hard drive that implicates his country with its release.

 Viral is an exciting blend of history, science and medicine.
 My style is a unique fusion that focuses on detail in a manner similar to Tom Clancy or Robin Cook.
 My novel combines elements of both espionage and medicine in a setting that is rich in natural history, pre-Columbian mythology and native mysticism.

-My qualifications for writing a science-adventure genre novel include doing decades of research as a Molecular Biologist for a university and a major pharmaceutical firm.
+My qualifications for writing a science-adventure genre novel include decades of research as a Molecular Biologist for a university and a major pharmaceutical firm.
 I authored several papers on viral vector development and one on gene cloning that was published in Nature.
 My academic book, Bottom Line Medicine: A layman's guide to evidence-based medicine, describes problems related to medical treatment of diseases.
-I worked nationwide as a traveling ICU nurse and once was a Special Forces Aidman.
-I bring the gritty details of medicine to my pages.
+I worked nationwide as a traveling ICU nurse and am a former Special Forces Aidman where I learned the gritty details of field medicine.